PaloAltoNetworks/pango/README.md

 Some `Entry` objects have a special function, `Defaults()`.
 Invoking this function will initialize the object with some default values.
 Each `Entry` that implements `Defaults()` calls out in its documentation what parameters are affected by this, and what the defaults are.

+Some `Entry` objects have functions `GetFullList` and `ShowFullList()`.
+These operate differently than `GetList` and `ShowList` in that instead of returning lists of object names, they return populated lists of entries by obtaining a section of the Firewall's XML in one request.
+This makes them much more efficient in bulk configuration retreival use-cases.

 For any version safe object, attempting to configure a parameter that your PANOS doesn't support will be safely ignored in the resultant XML sent to the firewall / Panorama.